 Yes.
-If you want this recipe to make a strawberry cake, you’ll need the Jell-O. I’m working on a recipe that doesn’t use Jell-O.
+If you want this recipe to make a strawberry cake, you’ll need to use a packet of strawberry gelatin.

 Can I add strawberries to the batter?

 Maybe.
 I haven’t tested the recipe with added strawberries.
-If you decided to try it, I would not add more than 1/2 cup mashed strawberries.
+If you decided to try it, I would not add more than ½ cup of mashed strawberries.
 More than that might overwhelm the batter and cause the cake to sink.

 What’s the best frosting for strawberry cake?